wlaur/encomp/docs/usage.rst

     s = pd.Series(arr, name='series_name')

     pressure_ = Q(s, 'bar') # pd.Series is converted to np.ndarray
+    # "series_name" will no longer be associated with pressure_ or pressure_.m

 When assigning a quantity to a DataFrame column, make sure to assign the magnitude (in the desired unit) instead of the actual quantity object.